yazhou2019/BNTR/README.md

 - Step 1.
 Download the data from http://neurotycho.org/data/20100802s1epiduralecogfoodtrackingbkentaroshimoda
 - Step 2.
 For data preprocessing, please follow the steps in ./experiments/Table 2/ECOG_observation/README.md.
 After you finish the data preprocessing, you will obtain X_test_1.Rdata, X_train_1.Rdata, and y_all.Rdata.
 Move them into the ./data directory.
 - Step 3.
 Set ./experiments/Table 2 as the working directory.
 - Step 4.
-Run the following code in the the command line.
+Run the following code in the command line.
 ```markdown
 nohup  Rscript --vanilla "RealNonLin.R" > ./BroadcasTR_logs 2>&1 & # for BroadcasTR
 nohup  Rscript --vanilla "RealTLR-rescaled.R" > ./RealTLR2_logs 2>&1 & # for TLR-rescaled
 nohup  Rscript --vanilla "RealENet.R" > ./ENet_logs 2>&1 & # for ENetR
 ```
-As for TLR1, please refer to ./experiments/Table 2/README.md.
+As for TLR, please refer to the "TLR1" section of ./experiments/Table 2/README.md.

 - Remark 1: You also need to install the R package snow (for the parallel computing) and the dependences of BNTR in a linux server.
 - Remark 2: The data spliting follows ./data/idtest_matrix.Rdata and ./data/idtrain_matrix.Rdata.